-2.1 Experimental design and procedure
+A. Experimental design and procedure

-The experimental protocols were approved by Human Research Review Committee at University of New Mexico Health Sciences Center, Albuquerque, New Mexico.
+The experimental protocols were approved by the Human Research Review Committee at the University of New Mexico Health Sciences Center, Albuquerque, NM.
 The ethical approval/informed consent was obtained to use the data for the analyses.
 The human somatosensory evoked MEG responses were collected as a part of a separate study.
 Prior to the study, each subject provided written informed consent.
-MEG data from twenty-one healthy teenage subjects (twelve male, nine female; 15.2±2.6 years old, age±SD) and nineteen subjects with prenatal alcohol exposure (thirteen male, six female; 16.4±2.1 years old, age±SD) were collected in a magnetically shielded room (Vacuumschmelze - Ak3B) at the Mind Research Network in Albuquerque, using a 306-channel whole-head MEG system (Elekta Neuromag) at the sampling rate of 1000 Hz and a band pass filter between 0.1-330 Hz to avoid drifts and aliasing.
+MEG data from 21 healthy teenage subjects (12 males, 9 females; 15.2 ± 2.6 yr old, age \pm SD) and 19 subjects with prenatal alcohol exposure (13 males, 6 females; 16.4 ± 2.1 yr old, age \pm SD) were collected in a magnetically shielded room (Vacuumschmelze-Ak3B) at the Mind Research Network in Albuquerque, using a 306-channel whole-head MEG system (Elekta Neuromag) at a sampling rate of 1000 Hz and a bandpass filter between 0.1 Hz and 330 Hz to avoid drifts and aliasing.
 Prior to the experiment, fiducial points (left and right preauricular points and nasion) and head shape data were collected and checked by the Polaris system.
-Participants sat upright during the task and were monitored at all times by an audio and video link between the magnetically shielded room and control room.
+Participants sat upright during the task and were monitored at all times by an audio and video link between the magnetically shielded room and the control room.
 The 306-sensor MEG system measured the magnetic field distribution around the whole head of the seated subjects.
 The system was fully equipped with real-time motion correction and artifact rejection software.
 Movement was corrected to the initial head location using the movement correction algorithm provided with the Neuromag software package.
-These motion corrected data sets were further analyzed in our study without concern of subjects' movement across epochs.
+These motion corrected data sets were further analyzed in our study without concern of the movement of subjects across epochs.
 Subjects were quietly sitting with their head positioned inside the MEG helmet while stimuli were presented.
 Somatosensory stimuli were generated by allowing a short pulse of compressed air to fill an air bladder that was attached to the subjects' right index finger.
 The air pulse was controlled by the Presentation software and a compressed air regulator (located outside the shielded room).
-The air puff stimulus lasted 50 ms with an ISI of 1.0-1.4 seconds.
+The air puff stimulus lasted 50 ms with an ISI of 1.0-1.4 s.
 The air bladder pressure applied to the index finger was monitored and recorded simultaneously with MEG collection for offline analysis and interpretation of the results.
 We collected 120 to 180 trials for the right index finger of each subject.

-The 60 Hz power line noise was removed.
-Raw MEG data were filtered for noise sources such as eye blinks and excessive movement, then corrected for head motion using the Neuromag MaxFilter software.
-Heartbeat artifacts were removed by projecting electrocardiogram (ECG) data from MEG sensor waveforms using the signal-space projection (SSP) method.
-The data for each stimulus condition were obtained from 100 ms prior to the onset of the stimulus to 600 ms following stimulus onset.
+The 60 Hz power line noise was removed.17 Raw MEG data were filtered for noise sources such as eye blinks and excessive movement and then corrected for head motion using the Neuromag MaxFilter software.18 Heartbeat artifacts were removed by projecting electrocardiogram (ECG) data from MEG sensor waveforms using the signal-space projection (SSP) method.19 The data for each stimulus condition were obtained from 100 ms prior to the onset of the stimulus to 600 ms following stimulus onset.
 The data were baseline-corrected and subjected to a 50 Hz low-pass filter during signal processing.

 Structural MRIs were obtained for use in mapping source locations from all the subjects.
-Sagittal T1-weighted anatomical MR images were collected using a Siemens TIM Trio 3 Tesla MRI system with a multiecho 3D MPRAGE sequence [TR/TE/TI=2530/1.64, 3.5, 5.36, 7.22, 9.08/1200 ms, flip angle=7°, field of view (FOV)=256 mm\256 mm, matrix=256\256, 1 mm thick slice, 192 slices, GRAPPA acceleration factor=2].
+Sagittal T1-weighted anatomical MR images were collected using a Siemens TIM Trio 3 Tesla MRI system with a multiecho 3D MPRAGE sequence $[TR/TE/TI=2530/1.64, 3.5, 5.36, 7.22, 9.08/1200 \, \text{ms}, flip angle = 7°, field of view (FOV) = 256 \, \text{mm} \times 256 \, \text{mm}, matrix = 256 \times 256, 1 \, \text{mm}$ thick slice, 192 slices, GRAPPA acceleration factor = 2].

-2.2 Brain connectivity analysis
+B. Brain connectivity analysis